Skip to content

 self.cache: bool = cache

-self._is_component: bool = getattr(view, "__is_component__", False)
+self._is_component: bool = getattr(view, "__is_component__", False) or (

 self._middlewares_request: deque[MiddlewareRequest] = deque()